crowdfavorite-mirrors/wp-lightbox-gallery/readme.txt

 === Lightbox Gallery ===
 Contributors: Hiroaki Miyashita
 Donate link: http://wpgogo.com/development/lightbox-gallery.html
-Tags: lightbox, gallery, image, images, album, photo, photos, picture, pictures, jQuery, Highslide Requires at least: 2.5
+Tags: lightbox, gallery, galleries, image, images, album, photo, photos, picture, pictures, jQuery, Highslide, Colorbox Requires at least: 2.5
-Tested up to: 3.3.1
+Tested up to: 4.5.1
-Stable tag: 0.6.8
+Stable tag: 0.8.3
+License: GPLv2 or later

 The Lightbox Gallery plugin changes the view of galleries to the lightbox.

 == Description ==

+**Importance:**
+From 0.7.1, the default view changed to Colorbox due to the license regulation by the plugin directory.
+If you would prefer the prior Lightbox to Colorbox, you need to get the script from the setting page.

 The Lightbox Gallery plugin changes the view of galleries to the lightbox.